Code-Institute-Submissions/interactive-frontend-development-project/README.md

 The main goal in this project was the applications themselves and they're to showcase my skills with javascript, jquery, css, bootstrap, and html.

 ### Scope
-The scope of the project was to provide an application that the end-user could use in there day to day use and would respond primarily on a mobile device, and showcase my javascript and jquery skills to date.
+The scope of the project was to provide an application that the end-user could use in there day to day use and would respond primarily on a mobile device, and showcase my javascript and jquery skills to date along with html and css.

 ### Structure
 The key aspects of the nvabar was to have the ability to dropdown the navbar and create an positive emotional response to the user, and give them links to my linkedin and github.
 It also allows them to fill out a contact me form and using Emailjs to send it to my email address.

-Also in the footer there is the same links, bar the conact me button, but this is replaced with an email icon which open up microsofts email application on your device or gmail on your mobile device.
-This give the end-user two options as to contacting me by, along with linkedin and github.
+Also in the footer there is the same links, bar the conact me button, but this is replaced with an email icon which open up the modal again, and allows the user to contact me via navbar or footer.
+This provides constant access to any social links and forms of emailing me.

 ### Skeleton